Find Trade Colleges

 In addition to its great value ranking, Western Technical College is in the top 15% of all schools on our Best Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.

-With a ranking of #8, Waukesha County Technical College did quite well on this year’s best value schools for precision metal working students working on their undergraduate certificate.
+Waukesha County Technical College did quite well in this year’s ranking of the best places for precision metal working students to get a undergraduate certificate.
+It came in at #8 on the list.
 Located in the large suburb of Pewaukee, WCTC is a public school with a medium-sized student population.

 WCTC undergraduate students pay an average of $6,722 in tuition and fees each year.
 After completing their Undergraduate Certificate, precision metal working graduates from WCTC carry an average student debtload of $10,709.

-As a testament to the quality of education it offers, WCTC also is in the top 20% of our Best Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
+In addition to its great value ranking, WCTC is in the top 20% of all schools on our Best Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.

-Lakeshore Technical College landed the #9 spot in the 2023 rankings for the best value undergraduate certificate precision metal working programs.
+Lakeshore Technical College ranked #9 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in the Great Lakes Region list.
 Located in the rural area of Cleveland, LTC is a public college with a small student population.

 LTC undergraduate students pay an average of $6,326 in tuition and fees each year.
 The average amount in student loans that precision metal working majors at LTC take out while working on their Undergraduate Certificate is $7,520.

-FVTC undergraduate students pay an average of $6,977 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at FVTC are $6,977 a year.
 Precision Metal Working majors at FVTC take out an average of $7,917 in student loans while working on their Undergraduate Certificate.

-In addition to its great value ranking, FVTC is in the top 15% of all schools on our Best Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+As a testament to the quality of education it offers, FVTC also is in the top 15% of our Best Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.

 Explore the best precision metal working schools for a specific state in the Great Lakes region.